 Hubble’s Sequence of Galaxies

 Lenticular galaxies are sort of an intermediate class between elliptical and spiral galaxies and are classified as S0 or ES in the Hubble system.
-They have the spherical shape of elliptical galaxies at the center, surrounded by a disk of concentric rings of dust that can look like a spiral when viewed edge-on or an elliptical galaxy if the disk is not very bright.
+They have the spherical shape of elliptical galaxies at the center, surrounded by a disk of concentric rings of dust that can look like a spiral when viewed edge-on, or an elliptical galaxy if the disk is not very bright.
 Lenticular galaxies have little ongoing star formation, which you can see in images as the dust lanes lack any bright bluish or pinkish spots corresponding to young blue stars or hydrogen-rich star-forming regions.
-Lenticular galaxies are either aging spirals or the product of galaxy mergers; our own Milky Way and Andromeda galaxies could become lenticular galaxies when they merge in a few billion years.
+Lenticular galaxies are either aging spirals or the products of galaxy mergers; our own Milky Way and Andromeda galaxies could become lenticular galaxies when they merge a few billion years from now.

-Hubble’s system is a bit incomplete and also somewhat subjective, which can lead to different people assigning a different classification to the same galaxy.
-It is still used today for many purposes, such as bulk classification of galaxies with the citizen science website Galaxy Zoo, where you can categorize scientific images of faint galaxies, helping scientists and improving automated image-analysis tools.
-Many amateur astronomers also tend to stick with the Hubble system for reference purposes as it is fine for describing the majority of galaxies.
+Hubble’s system is a bit incomplete and also somewhat subjective, which can lead to different people assigning different classifications to the same galaxy.
+It is still used today for many purposes, such as bulk classification of galaxies with the citizen science website Galaxy Zoo, where you can categorize scientific images of faint galaxies, helping scientists, and improving automated image-analysis tools.
+Many amateur astronomers also tend to stick to the Hubble system for reference purposes, as it is fine for describing the majority of galaxies.

-Astronomer Gérard de Vaucouleurs added on to the Hubble system in 1959 with SaB to denote weak bars, R for ring galaxies, and a few other labels that will be discussed later.
+Astronomer Gérard de Vaucouleurs added on to the Hubble system in 1959 with SaB to denote weak bars, R for ring galaxies, and a few other labels, which will be discussed later.

 Yerkes Classification of Galaxies

-In the 1960s, astronomer William Wilson Morgan made the Yerkes method for classifying galaxies at the Yerkes Observatory in Wisconsin.
-He also made a system for classifying galaxy clusters.
+Astronomer William Wilson Morgan created the Yerkes classification method for galaxies at the Yerkes Observatory in Wisconsin in the 1960s, along with a classification system for galaxy clusters.

 The Yerkes system is similar to that of Hubble but adds characteristics of spectral analysis and a few new subtypes of galaxies.
-The Yerkes system is based only on objective observations, not on subjective analysis.
-This has both pros and cons.
+The Yerkes system is based purely on objective observations rather than subjective analysis, with some pros and cons as a result.

 The first letter in the Yerkes classification system denotes what spectral color of star dominates the galaxy.
-Stellar spectral classification is alphabetical for the most part, with A stars being brighter and hotter than B and so on through K; confusingly, M stars are dim red dwarfs or massive red giants, but O stars are hotter than anything else and were added later.
+Stellar spectral classification is alphabetical for the most part, with A stars being brighter and hotter than B and so on through K; confusingly, M stars are dim red dwarfs or massive red giants, but O stars are hotter than anything else, being added later.
 Thankfully, the Yerkes system only goes from A through K.

 The last letter in the Yerkes system denotes the apparent inclination of the galaxy observed, similarly to how the Hubble system denotes the observed “flatness” (which may or may not actually be correct in some cases).
 Obviously, the apparent inclination isn’t applicable to irregular or elliptical galaxies and is thus not labeled, and the apparent angle doesn’t really say much about a galaxy other than our own perspective of it.